 Comparing to other DShot protocol, DShot1200 is simply faster.
 And faster is always better if the system is capable of running it :)

-I often get asked if DShot1200 is better than DShot600, or at least can you feel the differences… To be honest I can’t really tell them apart in the air.
+I often get asked if DShot1200 is better than DShot600.
+To be honest I can’t really tell the difference between DShot600 and DShot1200 in flight.
 But you have to use DShot1200 if you want to run 32K/32K looptime, DShot600 is too slow for it.

 What ESC/FC can run DShot1200